 Melaleuca Inc. has issued a product defect recall for about 38,000 Revive 3-Wick Soy Candles because of potential fire and burn injury hazards.
-According to an alert issued by the U.S. Consumer Product Safety Commission (CPSC), the candles may burn with a high flame that can ignite the surface of the wax, which poses a risk of fires and burn injuries.
+According to an alert issued by the U.S. Consumer Product Safety Commission (CPSC), the candles may burn with a high flame that can ignite the wax’s surface, posing a risk of fires and burn injuries.

 Details of the Recall

-Melaleuca has said they haven’t received reports of property damage or injuries, but they did get 17 reports of high flames, including 14 reports of the wax catching on fire.
-The recalled candles were sold at Melaleuca stores, catalog and their website from November to December 2020 for between $23 and $33.
+Melaleuca has said they haven’t received reports of property damage or injuries, but they did get 17 reports of high flames, including 14 pieces of the wax catching on fire.
+The recalled candles were sold at Melaleuca stores, catalog, and their website from November to December 2020 for between $23 and $33.
 The candles come in glass containers with metal lids.
-“Revive” and the scene type are printed on a label in the front of the candle.
+“Revive,” and the scene type are printed on a label in the front of the candle.

 Melaleuca is offering a full refund to consumers.
-The company is asking consumers who have these products at home to stop using them right away, carefully cut all three wicks as short as possible to prevent the candles from being used and then discard them.
+The company is asking consumers who have these products at home to stop using them immediately, carefully cut all three wicks as short as possible to prevent the candles from being used, and then discard them.
 For more information, call Melaleuca at 800-742-8094.

 Recent Candle Recalls

 There have been other recent candle recalls for fire and burn hazards.
 In December, nearly 143,000 small votive candles sold exclusively at Dollar Tree were recalled because the candles’ high flames could ignite the surface of the wax or cause the glass to break, posing fire and burn hazards.